USS Freedom Underway Routine

 PACIFIC OCEAN (Jan.
-14, 2021) U.S. Navy Sailors assigned to littoral combat ship USS Freedom (LCS 1) receive meals from the ship’s galley.
-Freedom is conducting routine operations underway in the U.S. Third Fleet area of operations.
+17, 2021) U.S. Navy Culinary Specialist 2nd Class Jonathan Beck from Columbus, Ohio, assigned to littoral combat ship USS Freedom (LCS 1) replenishes refreshments on the ship’s mess decks.
+Freedom is underway conducting routine operations in the U.S Third Fleet area of operations.
 (U.S. Navy photo by Mass Communication Specialist Seaman Richard Cho)

 |Date Taken: